openedx/open-edx-proposals/oeps/processes/oep-0021-proc-deprecation.rst

 Timeline
 --------

+Deprecation can have one of two results, the feature gets removed or someone else takes over the feature and becomes responsible for maintaining it.

 To communicate a proposed removal, you will need to determine the *earliest* Open edX named release that could no longer have the removed functionality, based on the release's *cut date*.
 Choosing the earliest named release where